 - freshly ground black pepper

-- Grease an oven-proof dish or skillet with olive oil and place fish, skin side down, on top.
-Bake for 10 minutes (you will need to a little longer for thicker fillets).
+- Grease an oven-proof dish or skillet with olive oil and place fish, skin side down, in the dish.
+Bake for 10-15 minutes (you will need to a little longer for thicker fillets).
 Test your fish by pushing a skewer into the flesh – if there is resistance, it will need to cook a little longer.
 If the skewer pushes in and comes out easily it means the fish is flaky and ready.

 - Remove from oven and transfer to serving plates.
 Add extra olive oil, lemon juice and capers to the pan and mix well.
 Drizzle over the fish and season with pepper.